talon-one/talon_one.js/docs/ManagementApi.md

   'createdBefore': new Date("2013-10-20T19:20:30+01:00"), // Date | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the campaign creation timestamp.
 You can use any time zone setting.
 Talon.One will convert to UTC internally.
   'createdAfter': new Date("2013-10-20T19:20:30+01:00"), // Date | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the campaign creation timestamp.
 You can use any time zone setting.
 Talon.One will convert to UTC internally.
   'campaignGroupId': 56, // Number | Filter results to campaigns owned by the specified campaign access group ID.
-  'templateId': 56, // Number | The ID of the Campaign Template this Campaign was created from.
+  'templateId': 56, // Number | The ID of the campaign template this campaign was created from.
   'storeId': 56 // Number | Filter results to campaigns linked to the specified store ID.
 };
 apiInstance.getCampaigns(applicationId, opts).then((data) => {